Nar Phu Valley Trek – 10 Days

 10 Kathmandu Your own choice

-Crossing the Challenging Kang La Pass
+Crossing Kang La Pass

 Required Permits For Nar Phu Valley Trek